iamapunkmonkey/unicornleap/README.md

 Unicornleap
 ===========

 A reimplementaion of KevinLiddle/unicornleap using CoreAnimation.
+Forked from gdavey/unicornleap.

+Added in a troll face to allow for either a unicorn or a troll face jumping across the screen.

 Installation
 ------------